speaker profiles

 Angela Theresa Henderson

-Angela is currently the lead gardener at Okra Abbey, a community garden and panty serving the neighbors in Pigeon Town, Uptown.
+Angela is currently the lead gardener at Okra Abbey, a community garden and pantry serving the neighbors in Pigeon Town, Uptown.
 She is also an enthusiastic City Park volunteer spending time in the Botanical Garden’s cold frames and at the Pelican Greenhouse.
 As the elected representative of the Louisiana Master Gardener class of 2023, Angela also serves on the Board of MGGNO.
 Sustainability is Angela’s passion.
 She has been composting since 2006 and regularly shares her knowledge with anyone interested in the environmental and agricultural benefits of the process.

 Glen Laborde

-master gardener since 2013, Glen has a masters in science education from UNO.
+A master gardener since 2013, Glen has a masters in science education from UNO.
 He is a volunteer mentor for the New Orleans master gardening training classes and volunteers with the Pelican Greenhouse at their monthly plant sales.
 He loves tropicals, roses, camellias, and citrus.

 Seth Nehrbass